Heart of a Book

 Riley Martinez

-I'm not sure I agree about Debugging.
-To me, it seemed more like System Analysis.
+I'm not sure I agree about Performance.
+To me, it seemed more like Memory Leaks.

 Harper Davis